 Bismarck, ND 58506-5523

-No. Because the claim form must be signed in front of a Notary, we require the original signature.
+No. The claim form must be signed in front of a Notary.
+We require the original signature.

-A copy of a bill, the top portion of a tax return, birth or death certificates, vehicle registrations, school transcripts, or other correspondence will suffice.
+A copy of a bill, the top portion of a tax return, birth or death certificates, vehicle registrations, school transcripts, or other correspondence with the previous address listed on it will suffice.

-A copy of a marriage certificate or court document showing the name change will be sufficient.
+A copy of a marriage certificate, a divorce decree or other court document showing the name change will be sufficient.